The proven two-sided marketplace playbook, based on 10+ years of experience

 Two-sided marketplaces have tremendous benefits.
 And unique challenges.
 This strategy guide helps you understand two-sided markets and build a successful marketplace business.

 Two-sided marketplaces are phenomenal businesses.
-I've seen this first-hand as I've helped founders build successful marketplaces for over a decade with my company, Sharetribe.
+We’ve seen this first-hand at Sharetribe, where we’ve helped founders build successful marketplaces for over a decade.

-But don't take it from me.
-Take it from the statistics.
+But don’t take it from us—just look at the numbers.

-In this article, I'll share what I've learned over the 10+ years I've worked with marketplaces to help you make your business idea a reality.
+In this article, we’ll share what we’ve learned over the 10+ years we’ve worked with marketplaces to help you make your business idea a reality.

 A two-sided marketplace is a platform that brings buyers and sellers together.
-The platform helps these two groups find each other, interact, and make secure payments.
+The marketplace doesn’t sell anything itself.
+Instead, it helps these two groups find each other, interact, and make secure payments.

-The most common way marketplaces monetize is through commissions.
-The platform takes a cut out of each transaction.
+The most common way marketplaces monetize is through commissions, which is when the platform takes a cut out of each transaction.
 A key benefit is that the marketplace only charges a fee when it provides value to its users.

 Here’s a graph of how the two-sided model works in practice:

-As you can probably tell from the list of examples, this model powers several unicorn companies.
-The trend shows no sign of slowing down: the PwC estimates that global revenues in the sharing economy can reach $335 billion by 2025.
+As you can tell from the examples we shared earlier, this model powers several unicorn companies.
+The trend shows no sign of slowing down: the global sharing economy was valued at $366 billion in 2024 and is projected to reach $1.4 trillion by 2030.

 But you don’t need to take on the giants to build a successful two-sided marketplace.